FAQ

 What is your sick policy?

 It is in the best interest of our students, as well as our staff, to stay home if they are sick, not feeling well or lethargic.
-Children who come to school sick are not permitted to stay.
 In the event that a child becomes sick while at school, parents are notified and expected to pick-up their child immediately.
-A note from the child’s physician will be required to return to school.
-However, a child who is sent home with fever of 101 Degrees Fahrenheit or higher, will not be permitted to return to school until they have been fever-free for 24 hours in order to ensure the well-being of the rest of the children in the class.
+However, a child who is sent home with fever of 100.4 Degrees Fahrenheit or higher, will not be permitted to return to school until they have been fever-free for 24 hours.
 Upon enrollment, parents will receive a parent handbook with specific guidelines regarding our sick policy.

 How can I become involved at Pineview?